About the work

 Working across drawing, ceramic sculpture and painting, I create strange and eerie characters that feel like they’re coming into being.
-Bodies mutate and hybrids push past what we expect; they symbolise personal change, yet also act as cheeky allegories for power dynamics in relationships, both human and non-human.
+They symbolise personal change, yet also act as cheeky allegories for power dynamics in relationships, both human and non-human.

 Biography

-Since graduating with an MA in Fine Art, British artist Kim L Pace has received many awards for her work, including the Evelyn Williams Drawing Fellowship, the Linbury Drawing Fellowship and the Berwick Gymnasium Fellowship.
+Since graduating with an MA in Fine Art, British artist Kim L Pace has received many awards for her work, including the Evelyn Williams Drawing Fellowship, the Linbury Drawing Fellowship, the Berwick Gymnasium Fellowship and seven ACE awards.

 Her work has been shown internationally, including in over 25 solo (& duo) shows and numerous group exhibitions.
 Her solo institutional exhibitions include: Limerick City Art Gallery, Ireland; Ferens Art Gallery, Hull; Northern Territory Gallery for Contemporary Art, Australia; Graves Art Gallery, Sheffield; McLean County Art Center, USA and Berwick Gymnasium Art Gallery, UK.